 |Position:||Offensive Coordinator-Offensive Line|

 Clark spent 12 seasons (1997-2008) on the sidelines at Yale, first as the offensive line coach before being elevated to associate head coach in 2003.
 He also spent time as the Bulldogs’ offensive coordinator as Yale broke 75 school offensive records.
-Clark helped Yale to an overall record of 70-49 and two Ivy Championships (1999 and 2006).
-No less than 11 Bulldog offensive linemen earned first-team All-Ivy honors under his watchful eye.
+Clark helped Yale to an overall record of 70-49 and two Ivy championships (1999 and 2006).
+No less than 11 Bulldog offensive linemen earned first-team All-Ivy honors under his guidance.

 Clark got his start in the Ivy League at Columbia, spending five years with the Lions as the offensive line coach and run game coordinator.
 He also oversaw the strength program and team travel as part of his duties.
 In his final season at Columbia, the Lions posted a record of 8-2, their best showing in 50 years.